The World’s 25 Largest Airports By Surface Area

 More expert travel guides and tips

 By far the world’s largest airport, King Fahd International Airport is situated in Dammam, Saudi Arabia.
-It is nearly six times the size of the next biggest airport, Denver International Airport in the USA.
+It is nearly six times the size of the next biggest airport.

 It is so large, in fact, that it has a greater surface area than its neighboring country, Bahrain.
 The airport features multiple designated terminals, including a huge 177,000 square foot royal terminal, reserved for members of the royal family, senior government officials, and other foreign officials.